devRael1/LolyTools/README.md

 - [ ] Patch error with `Pick and Ban` tool (No ban champ when no pick champ is configured)
 - [ ] Make dodge (champ select) detection for logs system
-- [ ] Found solution to link `Lobby Revealer` system and `Pick and Ban` system to get role of each player in ranked games (with stats)

 ## `📝 License`